nhs-r-community/NHSRpopulation/README.md

 the data processing and information about the original sources are available in this GitHub, see `"data-raw/imd.R` and `"data-raw/lsoa.R`.
-The current version of the package only includes LSOA population estimates and IMD scores from the year 2019.
+The current version of the package only includes LSOA population estimates and IMD scores for the year 2019 for England.
+Because we store quite a lot in this package it currently relatively large (\~7mb) compared to other packages.

 ## Installation